kthayashi/cv/README.md

 ### Automation

-A git hook can be set up to automatically print the HTML CV as a PDF whenever it is modified and staged.
-In particular, use the `pre-commit` git hook:
+A git hook can be set up to automatically print the HTML CV as a PDF whenever changes to the HTML file are committed.
+In particular, use the `pre-commit` git
+hook:

 ```
 #!/bin/sh